dronkillerShark/add-and-remove-dirs/README.md

 # add-and-remove-dirs
-the first script adds 10 folders and the second one will remove 10
+the first script add 10 folders and the second one will remove 10